-The Educational Leadership Department has two credential programs.
-For more information on each credential please contact us at (657) 278-4023 or email@example.com.
+The Educational Leadership Department has two credential programs.* For more information about these programs, see below or contact us at firstname.lastname@example.org or (657) 278-4023.

 Preliminary Administrative Services Credential (PASC)

 The PASC can be completed as part of our MS in Educational Leadership and Administration (MSEDAD) program or as a standalone Credential.